Tesla third-quarter profit quiets critics, shares surge

-(Reuters) - Tesla Inc (TSLA.O) shares jumped 10 percent on Thursday as Wall Street analysts said the company had turned a corner with profitable third quarter results and might now be able to avoid raising more capital from its financial backers.
+(Reuters) - Tesla Inc (TSLA.O) shares jumped on Thursday as Wall Street analysts said the company had turned a corner with profitable third quarter results and might not now need to raise outside capital.

-Rising as much as 12 percent at one point in early trading, at $322 the move in shares added $6 billion to Tesla’s market value, capping a tumultuous few months for the company and its billionaire chief executive, Elon Musk.
+Rising 12 percent at one point in early trading, the move in shares added as much as $6 billion to Tesla’s market value, capping a tumultuous few months for the company and its billionaire chief executive, Elon Musk.

 Tesla shares hit a record in August but sank back as Musk was sued by short-sellers and U.S. regulators for tweeting, and then swiftly abandoning, a plan to take the company private.

-Wall Street analysts have been saying for months that the company would need to raise more money to sustain its ramp up of production of the crucial Model 3 sedan, but several said on Thursday that might no longer be necessary.
+Wall Street analysts have been saying for months that the company would need to raise more money to sustain a ramp up of production of the crucial Model 3 sedan, but several said on Thursday that might no longer be necessary.

 “Simply put, deliveries and earnings are the only battles that matter,” said Gene Munster, an analyst with well-known tech venture capital firm Loup Ventures.